In 2001, they were going to gate (that means CLOSE) the Rubicon Trail and we said NO!

 Because of wet weather situations and spring snow melt on the trail, especially on the Placer County (Lake Tahoe) side of the trail, a gate was proposed to keep us off the Rubicon.

 Most all the trail repairs and erosion control of those early days involved hauling rock to fill mud holes.

 The Rubicon Trail is a majestic icon of four-wheeling located in the high Sierra Nevada Mountains running from near Georgetown east to Lake Tahoe.
 The very spirit of our sport was born on this trail.
 Used as a Native American trade route in the early days before white man settled, the Rubicon was a natural and easy route over the Sierra’s.
 Then cattle and sheep were pushed over this route as the West became more settled.

 Studebaker cars used the route in the 1920’s.
-Tourists came in droves to soak in the soda springs located on the trail.
+Tourists came in droves to drink of the healing, soda springs located on the trail.
 Fishing was popular as was just plain vacationing in the hotel built at Rubicon Soda Springs.
 Eventually, erosion and time played their part so that today, we have the 10 of 10 rated trails – the Rubicon!

 In late 2000 and early 2001, we were told that the water run off from a section of the Rubicon during winter months was purportedly contributing to the siltation of Lily and Miller Lakes as well as McKinney Creek, within the Lake Tahoe Basin.
 Some agencies felt that this siltation might eventually affect Lake Tahoe itself – one of the last “blue” lakes.
 Siltation turns a blue lake green.
 We didn’t want that – whether true or not about the Rubicon being part of the issue.